pvaduva/auto_test/CGCSAuto/doc/bestpractice.rst

      * Default value: None Pass this param to applicable CLI commands ran by the keyword.
    * auth_info (dict): Auth info for running the cli commands

-     * default value: None or Tenant.ADMIN
+     * default value: None or Tenant.get('admin')
      * When None, the Primary Tenant that was set for the whole test session will be used to run the CLI command
-     * Some cli will have to be run by admin, thus default value will be set to Tenant.ADMIN.
+     * Some cli will have to be run by admin, thus default value will be set to Tenant.get('admin').
 But we should still add the auth_info flag to Action Keyword to allow negative test with non-admin tenant.

 Info Keywords to Retrieve Info
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^